 For example, the photograph featured above, was taken at the scene of a fatal accident by a policeman, which seems to show a spirit form floating above the accident scene.
 This spirit form above the car reflects the facial features of the deceased boy, who was slumped face down on the front seat of the car at the time this photo was taken.
 The spirit face is caught in a very dynamic expression and it appears that he is shouting “No!” as if he was not ready to die.

 In contrast, the posture of the physical body, lying face down on the seat, would not allow the maintenance of such a dynamic facial pose.
 This dynamic facial pose argues against a double exposure.
 Details regarding this image can be accessed at: Spirit Photos

 Instrumental Trans-Communication (ITC)

 Another piece of evidence supporting that the soul has an energy template that molds physical appearance comes from Instrumental Trans-Communication, a field of study in which is it is observed that spirit beings can use electronic devices, such as telephones and televisions, to communicate with the living.

 In this photograph, Friedrich Jurgensen, pictured to the left when alive, projected an image of himself from the spirit world on a friend’s television set during Jurgensen’s own funeral.
-The spirit image is on thre right.
+The spirit image is on the right.
 In this image it appears that one does have a spirit body that has the same appearance as the physical form.
 For more information, go to: Instrumental Trans-Communication